FusionAuth/fusionauth-site/astro/src/content/articles/tokens/building-a-secure-jwt.md

 * `iss` identifies the issuer of the JWT.
 It doesn't matter exactly what this string is as long as it is unique, doesn't leak information about the internals of the issuer, and is known by the consumer.
 * `aud` identifies the audience of the token.
 This can be a scalar or an array value, but in either case it should also be known by the consumer.
-* `nbf` and `exp` claims determine the timeframe that the token is valid.
+* `nbf` and `exp` claims determine the time frame that the token is valid.
 The `nbf` claim can be useful if you are issuing a token for future use.
 The `exp` claim, a time beyond which the JWT is no longer valid, should always be set.

 ### Revocation